deannagelosi/shelving/README.md

 Step 3: Choose a Remaining Direction

 - if only one option remains, take it -
-- A cell is attracted to a dead cell of a different strain (prevents parallel paths)
+- A cell is attracted to a dead cell of a different strain (prevents parallel paths) -
-  - One cell will move towards another
-- Cells like easy paths (low values)
+- Cells like easy paths (low values) -
-  - If there are two or more remaining paths, look ahead to the next intersection
-    - Calculate the available path scores at that intersection
-    - Return the lowest value
-    - Calculate the cumulative score of the initial path and the lowest value path in the future
-    - Compare the available combined path scores, and take the lowest path (gets out of local minimum)
-- Cells are attracted to change
-  - Growing in a new direction
+- Cells are attracted to change (Growing in a new direction) -

-Step 4: Divide to solve problems

-- If can't decide between remaining options, add a new cell in all remaining directions
+- If can't decide between remaining options, add a new cell in all remaining directions -

 Notes:

 - calcOppScore should give a opportunity a good score if the attraction rule applies (another cell nearby) and not just path values
 - when two cells meet at a turn point, they die before one of them gets the chance to turn
-- dont allow c turns?
+- don't allow c turns?